ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/indexer/README.md

 # `indexer`

-The `indexer` module generates semantic analysis about components used in an Angular Classicproject.
-The module is consumed by a semantic analysis API on an Angular program, which can be invoked separately from the regular Angular Classiccompilation pipeline.
+The `indexer` module generates semantic analysis about components used in an Angular Classic project.
+The module is consumed by a semantic analysis API on an Angular program, which can be invoked separately from the regular Angular Classic compilation pipeline.

 The module is _not_ a fully-featured source code indexer.
-Rather, it is designed to produce semantic information about an Angular Classicproject that can then be used by language analysis tools to generate, for example, cross-references in Angular templates.
+Rather, it is designed to produce semantic information about an Angular Classic project that can then be used by language analysis tools to generate, for example, cross-references in Angular templates.